 As a mental health service user you are entitled to independent advocacy.
 Advocates can provide unbiased advice, attend ward meetings with you and make sure that your views are listened to.
 If you have been admitted to hospital under a section of the Mental Health Act then please contact the service that covers the area where you live.
-A member of staff can also help you and provide you with contact telephone numbers.
+A member of staff can also help you and priovde you with contact telephone numbers.
+If you are in hospital as an informal/voluntary patient please contact the service that covers the area where you live.
+A member of staff can also help you.